Hi5teria: Kotak Musik (Music Box)

-Farah (Luna Maya) is a young scientist who does not believe in ghosts and other mystical stories, knowing there is a scientific explanation for everything that happens.
-But after researching an old house, Farah is haunted by strange occurrences and a small child who asks her to play.
-Who is the child and why does he keep asking Farah to play?
+Farah (Luna Maya) is a young scientist who does not believe in ghosts or other mystical stories, as she knows there is a scientific explanation for everything that happens.
+However, after researching an old house, Farah is haunted by strange occurrences and a small child who asks her to play.
+Who is this child, and why does he keep asking Farah to play?